Acceptable Use of Information Technology Resources

-2. University users must not share individual accounts or passwords with others (this includes co-workers, friends, and relatives); acquire accounts for which they are ineligible, or maintain accounts and privileges which are not relevant to their current role and assigned responsibilities.
+1. University faculty, staff, and students must not share their individual accounts or passwords with others (this includes co-workers, friends, and relatives), acquire accounts for which they are ineligible, or maintain accounts and privileges which are not relevant to their current role and assigned responsibilities.

 Such use must also comply with laws defined by the Digital Millennium Copyright Act of 1998.
 The transmission or storage of all reproduced, distributed, altered, enhanced and/or manipulated copyrighted material must have prior written permission of the copyright holder.

-D. The University generally does not monitor or restrict the content of material transmitted, stored, or posted on University information technology resources.
-However, the University reserves the right to monitor, limit or remove content or access to resources, when it has been determined by the appropriate University official that there is a violation or potential violation of applicable University regulations, contractual obligations, or state or federal laws.
-Individuals who use University information technology resources and email for any work-related or personal matters do not acquire an absolute right of privacy for data, documents and communications sent, received, or stored on University information technology.
+monitor all content on University resources.
+In addition, the University may limit or remove content or access to resources to protect University resources, or when it has been determined by an appropriate University official that there is a violation or potential violation of applicable University policies, contractual obligations, or state or federal laws.
+Individuals who use University information technology resources, including electronic communications, for any work-related or personal matters do not acquire an absolute right of privacy for data, documents and communications sent, received, or stored on University resources.

 II.
 Protecting Information Technology Resources and Institutional Data

 A. Because information technology resources are limited and constitute a large investment by the University, all users must take proactive measures to protect

-2. Individuals must comply with all software licensing provisions, paying particular attention when installing software on multiple computers.
+2. Individuals must comply with all software licensing provision, paying particular attention when installing software on multiple computers.
 No one should make copies of software for which permission to copy is not explicitly given.
 If the software does not allow users to copy it, then the software should not be copied.

 3. Individuals must not use their access to computer systems to maliciously destroy or alter University accounts, files, software or hardware.
 Individuals must not attempt to obtain resources for which they are ineligible, or deprive others of resources.